hivemq/hivemq-mqtt-client/README.md

 // Same here: the following line does not subscribe yet, but returns a reactive type.
 // FlowableWithSingle is a combination of the single SubAck message and a Flowable of Publish messages.
-// A Flowable is an asynchronous stream, that enables back pressure from the application over MQTT Bee to the broker.
+// A Flowable is an asynchronous stream that enables backpressure from the application over the client to the broker.
 FlowableWithSingle<Mqtt5Publish, Mqtt5SubAck> subAckAndMatchingPublishes = client.subscribeStreamWith()
         .topicFilter("a/b/c").qos(MqttQos.AT_LEAST_ONCE)
         .addSubscription().topicFilter("a/b/c/d").qos(MqttQos.EXACTLY_ONCE).applySubscription()